Surfaces of minimal degree of tame representation type and mutations of Cohen-Macaulay modules: Resolutions for bundles on scrolls

 splits as a direct sum of line bundles. \end{prop} \begin{proof} We borrow the notation from the above discussion, and we assume $a=b=0$.
 First note that the sheaves $I$ and $\cH^{-1} \Theta \Theta^*\cE$ are torsion-free and in fact locally free, since they are obtained as pull-back of direct images of $\cE$ and $\cE(-H)$ via $\pi$.
 More precisely, by \eqref{I}, there are integers $r \ge 1$ and $p_i \ge 0$ such that:

 We can assume that $\cE$ is initialized, hence $\HH^0(X,\cE(-H))=0$.
 We get:

 In view of the previous lemma, we have that $\cE$ is the direct sum of $P$ and $Q$.
-Since $\HH^0(X,Q)=0$, to conclude, it remains to prove that $P$ is a direct sum of line bundles (by splitting off $P$ from $\cE$ and using induction on the rank, the proof of our lemma will be settled).
+Since $\HH^0(X,Q)=0$, to conclude, it remains to prove that $P$ is a (possibly zero) direct sum of line bundles.
+Indeed, if $P \ne 0$, we may split off $P$ from $\cE$ and use induction on the rank to get out statement; on the other hand $P = 0$ leads to a contradiction since $\HH^0(X,\cE=\ne 0$ and $\HH^0(X,Q)=0$.
 Using \eqref{-1,1s}, the exact sequence \eqref{Ps} becomes:

 Twisting this sequence by $\cO_X(-H-F)$, since $\HH^k(X,\cO_X((i-1)F-H))=0$ for any $i$ and any $k$, we get $\HH^1(X,P(-H-F)) \simeq \bk^{b_{0,0}}$.
 But this space must be zero, since $P$ is a direct summand of $\cE$, and $\cE$ satisfies \eqref{thensplitss}.
 We deduce $P \simeq \bigoplus_{i=1,\ldots, r}\cO_X(iF)^{p_i}$. \end{proof}